Children's Readings (Cycle C)

 "Freddie!
 Where have you been?"
 Freddie's mother in a frightened voice.
 "I've been looking all over for you!"

 Freddie stood with another child.
 He had been discussing the action figures from the latest movie he saw.
 When he heard his mother's voice, he turned and looked at her with a puzzled face.
 "Why were you looking for me?"
 Freddie said.
 "You told me to stay here, didn't you?"
-Sure enough, Freddie stood directly opposite from the cashier his mother asked directions.
+Sure enough, Freddie stood directly opposite from the cashier where his mother asked directions.

 Like Freddie, Jesus didn't panic when he got separated from Joseph and Mary.
 Like Freddie, Jesus obeyed his parent, but not his mother.
 He obeyed his real Father, God in heaven.
 Yes, Jesus would go home, obey Joseph and Mary, and grow up.
 But he never forgot who his real Father was, or what his Father wanted him to do.
 Like Freddie who helped the other boy with the action figure, Jesus would help others no matter who they were.